Campus Improvement Plan

 Student Achievement Strengths

-A significant number of our Emergent Bilingual students (81% in reading; 77% in math) met expectation on these assessments.
+- A significant number of our Emergent Bilingual students met expectation on these assessments.

 Problem Statements Identifying Student Achievement Needs